Global Health Threats:

 Jerome Kim, MD

-General Director of the IVI, Professor at Yonsei University, Adjunct Professor at Uniformed Services University of the Health Sciences
+Director General of the IVI, Adjunct Professor at Yonsei University, Adjunct Professor at Uniformed Services University of the Health Sciences

 Ricardo Mexia, MD

 Ricardo Baptista Leite, MD